Akulus/Akira/.github/README.md

 ---

 > Akira is probably the best music discord bot focused in 100% at to become radio station.
 Just fill .json file with your favourite songs and bot will automatically download songs and play them randomly.
-Commands has been reduced to minimum because Akira can do all hard stuff automatically for you - just show her where should join and she will join and surprise you with music quality. <br /> <br />
+Commands has been reduced to minimum because Akira can do all hard stuff automatically for you - just show her where should join and she will join and surprise you with music quality.

 ##### ⚠️ Akira by default comes with 100+ anime themed songs inside `songs.json` file.
 Feel free to change that if u want.

 # 👋 Getting started